-- Adopt or recognize the collective signal/high level ask as a target. - Be urged to specify in their new NDCs their contribution to any collective target agreed at COP28 on this issue. - Initiate a process to regularly take stock of the progress made toward the Glasgow Leaders' Declaration on Forest and Land Use, including by incorporating insights from the Forests and Climate Leaders' Partnership's annual high-level events and progress reports. - Consider nature-based solutions and ecosystem-based approaches as crucial components of their efforts to meet the goals of the Paris Agreement, as well as to advance global goals on biodiversity, human health, and sustainable development. - Emphasize that nature-based solutions are not a substitute for decarbonization of the energy sector but rather an essential complement to decarbonization efforts.79 - Respond to the invitation made by CBD COP15 decision 15/13 to the governing bodies of biodiversity-related conventions and relevant multilateral environmental agreements, to contribute to the implementation and monitoring of the Kunming-Montreal Global Biodiversity Framework (KMGBF) and encourage mutually supportive decisions.
-This could include encouraging Parties to consider mitigation and adaptation options that increase the resilience of biodiversity and ecosystems (target 8 KMGBF) and optimizing co-benefits and synergies of finance targeting both the biodiversity and climate crises (target 19(e) KMGBF).
+- · adopt or recognize the collective signal/high-level ask as a target - be urged to specify in their new NDCs their contribution to any collective target agreed at COP28 on this issue - initiate a process to regularly take stock of the progress made toward the Glasgow Leaders' Declaration on Forest and Land Use, including by incorporating insights from the Forests and Climate Leaders' Partnership's annual high-level events and progress reports - consider nature-based solutions and ecosystem-based approaches as crucial components of their efforts to meet the goals of the Paris Agreement, as well as to advance global goals on biodiversity, human health, and sustainable development - emphasize that nature-based solutions are not a substitute for decarbonization of the energy sector but rather an essential complement to decarbonization efforts - respond to the invitation made by CBD COP15 decision 15/13 to the governing bodies of biodiversity-related conventions and relevant multilateral environmental agreements, to contribute to the implementation and monitoring of the Kunming-Montreal Global Biodiversity Framework and encourage mutually supportive decisions, which could include encouraging Parties to consider mitigation and adaptation options that increase the resilience of biodiversity and ecosystems (target 8 KMGBF) and optimizing co-benefits and synergies of finance targeting both the biodiversity and climate crises (target 19(e) KMGBF) - promote integration and complementarity between the Paris Agreement's long-term goal of making finance flows consistent with a pathway toward low greenhouse gas emissions and climate-resilient development (Article 2.1(c)) and the KMGBF target 14, which aims at progressively aligning all relevant public and private activities, and fiscal and financial flows with the goals and targets of the Framework.
+This call could include emerging businesses, cities, and regions with material land-use emissions, as part of their net-zero and adaptation plans, to achieve and maintain operations and supply chains that avoid the conversion of remaining natural ecosystems, with a view to eliminating deforestation and peatland loss by 2025 at the latest, and the conversion of other remaining natural ecosystems by 2030.